 Part 1 – Wiring the Frame

 - Lay out the tools in a manner that leaves them easy to see, reach, grip and use.
 Nail the eyelets into the sides of the frame using an eyelet punch.
 They prevent your frame wire from digging into the frame wood.
 A deep frame should end up with 4 eyelets on each side of the frame.
 You may make holes using a suitably sized nail or small size drill bit for the eyelets.
-Make sure the eyelets are in the general middle or centerline of the side bar.
+Make sure the eyelets are in the general middle or centerline of the sidebar.

-- Partially hammer one 5/8-inch nail into the top bar near the other nails used to join the top bar and the side bar.
-Next, on the same side, partially hammer another nail into the bottom bar near the nails used to hold the frame bottom and side bars together.
+- Partially hammer one 5/8-inch nail into the top bar near the other nails used to join the top bar and the sidebar.
+Next, on the same side, partially hammer another nail into the bottom bar near the nails used to hold the frame bottom and sidebars together.

-- Pass your frame wire through the eyelets in the side bars of the frame.
+- Pass your frame wire through the eyelets in the sidebars of the frame.
 Start by passing the wire through one upper eyelet in the side where you partially hammered in the nails.
-The wire should run across the frame to the eyelet on the opposite side bar, down that side bar and through the next eyelet.
-It then moves to the first side bar and down that side bar to the next eyelet.
+The wire should run across the frame to the eyelet on the opposite sidebar, down that sidebar and through the next eyelet.
+It then moves to the first sidebar and down that sidebar to the next eyelet.
 Repeat this until the wire is through all eyelets.

 - Pull the wire using your crimping tool or pliers and pull it tight.
 Loop it tightly around the second nail so it stays in place.
 You may cut off excess wire.
 Turn the nail in a circle so it tightens the wire further.
 A properly tightened frame wire makes a pinging sound when you pluck it.
-When sufficiently tight, hammer in the second nail fully into the frame.
+When sufficiently tight, hammer the second nail fully into the frame.

 Part 2 – Embedding the Foundation

-After wiring your frame, you only need to lay wax foundation on it and embed the foundation.
-Wax foundation is rather fragile and can break easily.
+After wiring your frame, you only need to lay the wax foundation on it and embed the foundation.
+The wax foundation is rather fragile and can break easily.
 If you pass the foundation between the wires of your frame, be gentle.
 The foundation comes in sheets of wax already formed into honeycomb cells pattern.
 Bees build their honeycomb following the already established pattern and size of the cells.

 Embedders can be used, or you can heat the wire and gently press the foundation into the wire.
 Wire embedders may be hot or cold.
 Popular embedders loved by beekeepers are spur embedders.
 They feature wheels with a groove and heating that makes the job easy and fast.
 Spur embedders are built in the style of a soldering iron.
 Internally heated embedders that you plug into a power outlet are great for the job.